Mariem-sicom/data_science_salary_project/README.md

 Once our data is in a dataframe we will load it in a csv file.

 ## 2. Data cleaning:
-In this step we will do Salary parsing, add a State field, add the Age of the company and analyse Job Description column
+In this step we will do Salary parsing, add a State field, add the Age of the company, analyse Job Description column and Job Title column and make hourly salary to annual